CEQA Notices and Documents

 SERP Concurrences

-Section 21080.56 of the California Public Resources Code(opens in new tab), also known as the Statutory Exemption for Restoration Projects (SERP), provides a California Environmental Quality Act statutory exemption for fish and wildlife restoration projects that meet certain requirements.
+Section 21080.56 of the California Public Resources Code, also known as the Statutory Exemption for Restoration Projects (SERP), provides a California Environmental Quality Act statutory exemption for fish and wildlife restoration projects that meet certain requirements.
 CDFW’s Cutting the Green Tape Program is responsible for coordinating with lead agencies seeking SERP concurrence.
-SERP is currently anticipated to sunset on January 1, 2025.
+SERP is currently anticipated to sunset on January 1, 2030.

-Learn more about SERP.
+Learn more about SERP

-Recent Concurrences
+Go to Recent Concurrences

 Alternate formats of these documents will be made available upon request.
 If reasonable accommodation is needed, call CDFW at (916) 322-8911.
 The California Relay Service for the deaf or hearing-impaired can be utilized from TDD phones at (800) 735-2929.
 For information on CDFW's CEQA program visit its page.